trevorgrabham/webserver/outline.md

 - [x] Add variable colors to the `.card-container` activity bar

-- [ ] Add the tag scroll container to each `.card-container` dashboard item
+- [x] Add the tag scroll container to each `.card-container` dashboard item

 - [x] Add the activity tags to each activity on `:hover`

-- [ ] Add different colors to the `.card-total-hours` text
+- [x] Add different colors to the `.card-total-hours` text

-- [ ] Fix the width of the `.duration-bar` for when the total hours = 0
+- [x] Fix the width of the `.duration-bar` for when the total hours = 0

-- [ ] Get each duration in the `.duration-bar` to expand out from its center, not just left to right
+- [x] Get each duration in the `.duration-bar` to expand out from its center, not just left to right

+- [ ] Make the colors for the `#dashboard-section` a bit prettier